S-Carlos-Teixeira/pastry-be/README.md

 * Implementing the order page.
 * Improving the responsiveness of the website.
 * Fixing the buttons on the cart page.
-* Deploy the Back-end with a deployment server such as Gunicorn.
+* Deploying the Back-end with a deployment server such as Gunicorn.